mohammadoumar/emotion_classification_LR/README.md

 This repository is organized as follows:

+1) **data:** this directory contains the datasets used for the experiments.
-1) **finetuning**: this directory contains the implementation of LLM finetuning for comics.
+1) **finetuning:** this directory contains the implementation of LLM finetuning for comics.
-2) **incontext_learning**: this directory contains the implementation of in-context learning with LLMs.
+2) **incontext_learning:** this directory contains the implementation of in-context learning with LLMs.
-3) **zeroshot**: this directory contains the implementation of zero-shot classification for comics using LLMs.
+3) **zeroshot:** this directory contains the implementation of zero-shot classification for comics using LLMs.

 ```
 .
+├── data
 ├── finetuning
-│   ├── data_preparation
-│   ├── datasets
-│   ├── finetuned_models
-│   ├── finetuning_model_args
-│   ├── finetuning_scripts
+│   ├── saved_models
-│   ├── notebooks
+│   ├── model_args
-│   ├── training_logs
+│   ├── scripts
 │   └── utils
 ├── incontext_learning
-│   ├── datasets
 │   ├── notebooks
 │   ├── results
 │   ├── scripts
 │   └── utils
 └── zeroshot
-    ├── datasets
     ├── notebooks
     ├── results
     ├── scripts